Land Ordinance of 1784: Demarcating westward expansion of slavery

 In the late eighteenth century, slavery prevailed throughout much more than half the lands of North America.
 Jefferson designed the ordinance to establish from end to end of the whole country a north and south line, at which the westward extension of slavery should be stayed by an impassable bound.
 On exactly the ninth anniversary of the fight at Concord and Lexington, Richard Dobbs Spaight of North Carolina, seconded by Jacob Read of South Carolina, moved to strike out the fifth article concerning the restriction on the expansion of slavery.
 The votes of seven states were needed to approve Jefferson's clause.

-From a letter from Jefferson to James Madison, dated April 25, 1784: "The clause was lost by an individual vote only.
+On April 25, 1784 Jefferson wrote to James Madison:

+The clause was lost by an individual vote only.
 Ten states were present.
 The four eastern states, New York, and Pennsylvania were for the clause; Jersey would have been for it, but there were but two members, one of whom was sick in his chambers.
 South Carolina, Maryland, and [!]
 Virginia [!] voted against it.
-North Carolina was divided, as would have been Virginia, had not one of its delegates been sick in bed."
-The absent Virginian was James Monroe, who for himself has left no evidence of such an intention.
+North Carolina was divided, as would have been Virginia, had not one of its delegates been sick in bed.

+The absent Virginian was James Monroe, who left no evidence of his intention.
 For North Carolina the vote of Spaight was neutralized by Williamson.
 Six States against three, sixteen men against seven strove to stop the spread of slavery.
 Jefferson denounced this outcome all his life.
 George Wythe and he, as commissioners to codify the laws of Virginia, had provided for gradual emancipation.
 When, in 1785, the legislature refused to consider the proposal, Jefferson wrote: "We must hope that an overruling Providence is preparing the deliverance of these our suffering brethren."
 In 1786, narrating the loss of the clause against slavery in the ordinance of 1784, he said: "The voice of a single individual would have prevented this abominable crime; heaven will not always be silent; the friends to the rights of human nature will in the end prevail."

 The ordinance passed without the fifth clause despite Jefferson's wishes, and was in force for three years.
 The ordinance was further augmented with the Land Ordinance of 1785, and superseded by the Northwest Ordinance of 1787.
 This latter ordinance provided for civil liberties and public education within new territories that would be created north and west of the Ohio river, and banned slavery therein.
-It was the first U.S. federal legislation ever to restrict the expansion of slavery.
+It was the first U.S. federal legislation to restrict the expansion of slavery.